GiorgosKarantonis/Adversarial-Attacks-with-Relativistic-AdvGAN/README.md

 Since I haven't uploaded the checkpoints for the target models, this will first train the target you specified in the `hyperparameters.json` and then the AdvGAN (or the AdvRaLSGAN if you set `is_relativistic=True`).

-All the losses and the produced adversarial examples are now in the new folder `src/results`.
+All the losses and the produced adversarial examples are now saved in the new folder `src/results`.

+A new folder called `src/npy` has also been created.
+The four numpy files are saved in it have the original images, the adversarial images, the true labels and the labels predicted by the target.
+Keep in mind that in some cases, like for the `HighResolution` dataset, you have need to denormalize the images if you want them to look to look as in their original form.
+You can use the `NormalizeInverse` class from the `custom_data.py` script for this task.

 ### Run the code for High Resolution Images
 First you have to do the following:

 * Download the dataset from
 [NIPS 2017 Adversarial Learning challenges](https://www.kaggle.com/google-brain/nips-2017-adversarial-learning-development-set).
-* Copy them in `datasets/high_resolution`
+* Copy everything in `datasets/high_resolution`
 * Rename `datasets/high_resolution/images` to `datasets/high_resolution/img`

-When you're done follow the same steps as for MNIST and CIFAR-10.
+When you're done, follow the same steps as for MNIST and CIFAR-10.

 ### How to test on the MadryLab Challenges
-MadryLab has created challenges for Adversarial Attacks in both the [MNIST](https://github.com/MadryLab/mnist_challenge) and the [CIFAR-10](https://github.com/MadryLab/cifar10_challenge) dataset.
+MadryLab has created challenges for Adversarial Attacks for both the [MNIST](https://github.com/MadryLab/mnist_challenge) and the [CIFAR-10](https://github.com/MadryLab/cifar10_challenge) dataset.
 Because their implementation is in Tensorflow, I've modified the `run_attack.py` file to also work with the outputs of this PyTorch repo.